sylvainbx/rust-book-fr/FRENCH/src/ch20-02-multithreaded.md

 -->

 <span class="caption">Encart 20-16 : modification de `GroupeTaches` pour
-stocker la partie d'envoi du canal qui envoie des instances de `Mission`</span>
+stocker la partie émettrice du canal qui émet des instances de `Mission`</span>

 <!--
 In `ThreadPool::new`, we create our new channel and have the pool hold the